© S I Richards

 My parents haul me in over the side of the plane’s inflatable dinghy.
 I kick and claw my way out of the water and land with a thud in the bottom, still clinging on to Dad’s stupid briefcase, as the shark brushes its unblinking face along the thin rubber sides and then circles back to look for me.

-I lie face down, gasping.
-I can smell the rubber of the dinghy floor and I wonder helplessly if those few millimetres will be enough to keep us safe.
+I lie face down, gasping for breath.
+I smell the rubber of the dinghy floor and wonder helplessly if those few millimetres of thickness will be enough to keep me safe.
 The muscles in my arms and legs tremble and twitch with exhaustion as I pull myself up to hug Mum and Dad, sobbing like a toddler.
-Then I catch sight of a crumpled shape and my stomach lurches.
+I catch sight of a crumpled shape at the other end of the boat and my stomach lurches.

 He’s unconscious; his leg’s sticking out at an odd angle, like a broken twig.